R-Millager/asr4csd/python_for_asr_tutorial_day6.md

 # **Part 6: Running an Audio File - Full Workflow**

 **Why this is important**: Now that you have completed the installations and learned the basics, this step serves as a quick-reference workflow for running Whisper and Pyannote on an interaction audio file.
-We will add in some additional pipeline details to improve functionality, and allow for multiple consecutive audio files to be processed as a batch. **Additional authorship credit to Isabel Arvelo, M.S., for writing early drafts of portions of this tutorial page and pipeline.**
+We will add in some additional pipeline details to improve functionality, and allow for multiple consecutive audio files to be processed as a batch. **Additional authorship credit to Isabel Arvelo, M.S., for writing early drafts of portions of this pipeline.**

 *NOTE: If you have already been through this tutorial once and want to directly open the pipeline in Jupyter Notebook, you can go straight there by downloading [this file](pipeline-v1.0.ipynb) and opening it in your working directory.
 You could also [skip to the middle of this tutorial](#3-run-whisper-and-pyannote) to go right to the pipeline code.

 > This pipeline now supports **batch-processing** — you can place multiple `.wav` files into the raw audio folder, and all will be processed automatically.
 Note also that this code will **always expect two speakers**, anticipating evaluation of speaker dyads.
 Finally, **if you will be using GPU processing** you will need [additional steps here](#-additional-step-for-gpu-use).

-# **STILL TO DO FOR THIS TUTORIAL PAGE:**
-0. Just make your tutorial more like the Isa version, it's working so much better.
-1. Fix progress bar in pipeline, get output to be labname_play_whisper.csv.
-2. Solve batch processing.
-3. On to BatchAlign and the rest of the tutorial!
-4. Send to Suma and Hannah to test drive?
-Send to Isa?

 ---